 A project of the East Torrens Historical Society and the Lion’s Club, and the prolific skills of its author.
 The book identifies new research questions, is able to answer many and it presents many before and after (and between) images of the land.
 Uraidla entices us to again visit Piccadilly Valley, in all seasons, having gained closer familiarity through this local history.

-The 2020 joint winners of the Keain Medal were Patricia Sumerling and Anne Black
+The 2020 joint winners of the Keain Medal were:

 Anne Black for Pendragon: The Life of George Isaacs, colonial wordsmith (Wakefield Press, 2020)